 1. Cost and time efficiency

 As a decision-maker, automation needs to be seen as a strategic investment with a long-term footprint.
 Once you cover the initial implementation costs, automating workflows regularly leads to reduced labor hours, minimal paperwork expenditure, and higher customer satisfaction.
 As a consequence, you can widen your profit margins and redirect your funds to create more value.

-The beneficial effect on the bottom line, particularly of AI-driven automation, could be shown in a study from Accenture.
+The beneficial effect on the bottom line, particularly of AI-driven automation, could be shown in a study by Accenture.
 According to their data, automating or augmenting processes with AI will lead to significant profit improvements in a wide range of industries by 2035:

 2. Freeing up human capital & potential

 In most organizations, human capital is that extra something – despite or especially because of increasing digitalization.
 Automation can be the great liberator of human capital in your organization by freeing them from tedious work.
 As a result, managers can manage their resources much better and assign high-value tasks to your employees.